Khadim Hussain Wattoo: Political career

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency PP-277 (Bahawalnagar-I) in 2002 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency PP-277 (Bahawalnagar-I) in the 2002 Pakistani general election.
 He received 45,495 votes and defeated Hamid Hassan Wattoo, a candidate of PML-N.

-He was elected to the National Assembly of Pakistan from Constituency NA-188 (Bahawalnagar-I) as a candidate of PML-Q in 2008 Pakistani general election.
+He was elected to the National Assembly of Pakistan from Constituency NA-188 (Bahawalnagar-I) as a candidate of PML-Q in the 2008 Pakistani general election.
 He received 52,981 votes and defeated Shoukat Ali Joya Laleka, a candidate of PPP.
 In the same election, he was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-Q from Constituency PP-277 (Bahawalnagar-I).
 He received 38,532 votes and defeated Syed Muhammad Asghar Shah.
 He vacated the Punjab Assembly seat.

-He ran for the seat of the National Assembly from Constituency NA-188 (Bahawalnagar-I) as a candidate of PML-N in 2013 Pakistani general election, but was unsuccessful.
+He ran for the seat of the National Assembly from Constituency NA-188 (Bahawalnagar-I) as a candidate of PML-N in the 2013 Pakistani general election but was unsuccessful.
 He received 89,262 votes and lost the seat to Syed Muhammad Asghar Shah.